 The King and Queen’s next stop was Miami.
 They were welcomed by the City Mayor Manny Diaz and attended the dinner offered by the South Beach Wine and Food Festival at Biltmore Hotel.
 The Festival is a national event showcasing the talents of the world’s most renowned wine and spirits producers, chefs and culinary personalities.

 On Friday, His Majesty the King presided over the opening of the business conference on renewable energies, organized by the Spanish Economic and Commercial Office in Miami.

 Their Majesties then headed to the South Beach Wine & Food Festival, where they graced the opening of the Spanish hall.

-Tagged Juan Carlos I, Official Visit, Queen Sofia, United States of America.
+Tagged Juan Carlos I of Spain, Official Visit, Queen Sofia of Spain, United States of America.